 I also created a .PDF "Linda’s How-Do-I Series?
 How To Make A Rose Silk Floral Large Topiary" free e-book for this as well.

 To view and download my free e-book please CLICK HERE.
 You'll be brought to Google Drive where you can view our free e-book.
-Then just download our free .pdf e-book by clicking on the down arrow in the top center.
+Then just download our free .pdf e-book from the File menu in the upper left hand corner.

 For more information on all my free e-patterns, e-printables and e-books please CLICK HERE.